christineymshen/christineymshen.github.io/_posts/2020-12-23-Efficient_R.markdown

 (I'm listening to Anastasia while working now.
 I suspect I might have typed completely nonsensible/ grammarly incorrect sentences ...)

-11. Order of numerical and logical comparisons
+11.Order of numerical and logical comparisons

 Let a, b, c all be vectors of length m.
 I want to have an (m x 1) boolean vector d = (a<c) or (b<c).
 I wonder which way is faster